aeonSolutions/PCB-Prototyping-Catalogue/useful_utilities/README.md

 These are excel spreadsheet with all values of SMD resitors typically sold on AliExpress.
 This spreadsheet allows one to determine pair of resistances to use for a given resistance divider (R1/R2)

-if you like my work, and use it, pelase consider supporting it.
+No one likes to work "for free".
+If you like my work, and use it, please consider supporting it.
 Links at the top, bottom and right side pane.

 Thank you.

 <br />
 <br />